Jtoosh/chess/notes.md

   - The `equals` method of a HashMap works by executing the `equals` method of all of the keys and values in the map.
 So, if the keys and/or values have `equals` methods that need to be overridden to be more accurate, failing to do so can cause the `equals` method of the map to return inaccurate results.
   - Storing the pieces of a ChessBoard in a 2D array may work better, so I'm making a branch and trying that.
 - Array syntax is a bit different than I'm used to, coming off of Python and Javascript.
 Remember the syntax is `type[] name = {value, value}` or `type[] name = new type[size]` to initialize as empty.
 To make it multidimensional, just add another set of brackets, like `type[][] name = new type[size][size]`.
+- Right now I am trying to figure out how to make a 2D ArrayList to store all of the valid moves, and keep the loop fairly abstract, to avoid repeating code. **As of right now, I think I could try using the ternary operator in the `.add()` method call.**